php-openapi/yii2-openapi/README.md

 ### `x-no-relation`

-To differentiate a component schema property from one-to-many or many-to-many relation in favour of array(json) of related objects, `x-no-relation` is used.
+To differentiate a component schema property from one-to-many or many-to-many relation in favour of array(json) of related objects, `x-no-relation` (type: boolean, default: false) is used.

 ```yaml
         comments: